 Information is also provided through the CPF national newsletter and the CPF Alberta News, which are distributed to our members, and through our local chapters.

-The Language Resource Centre at the University of Calgary offers a counseling service for parents of bilingual children, with resources and information especially for parents of children learning more than one language at home as well as immigrant parents. click here
+The Language Resource Centre at the University of Calgary offers a counselling service for parents of bilingual children, with resources and information especially for parents of children learning more than one language at home as well as immigrant parents. click here

 All programs to teach French as a second language: